-Machine Learning for Retail Sales Forecasting — Features Engineering
+Machine Learning for Retail Sales Forecasting — Feature Engineering

-Understand the impacts of additional features related to stock-out, store closing date or cannibalization on a Machine Learning model for sales forecasting
+Understand the impacts of additional features (stock-out, store closing date or cannibalisation) on an ML model for sales forecasting.

-Machine Learning for Retail Sales Forecasting — Features Engineering
+Machine Learning for Retail Sales Forecasting — Feature Engineering

-Based on the feedback of the last Makridakis Forecasting Competitions, Machine Learning models can reduce the forecasting error by 20% to 60% compared to benchmark statistical models.
-(M5 Competition)
+Based on feedback from the last Makridakis Forecasting Competitions, Machine Learning models can reduce forecasting error by up to 60% relative to benchmarks.

-Their major advantage is the capacity to include external features that heavily impact the variability of your sales.
+Their major advantage is the ability to incorporate external features that significantly affect sales variability.

-For example, e-commerce cosmetics sales are driven by special events (promotions) and on how you advertise a reference on the website (first page, second page, …).
+For example, e-commerce cosmetics sales are driven by special events (e.g. promotions) and by features associated with how you advertise a reference on the website (e.g. first page, second page, …).

-This process called features engineering is based on analytical concepts and business insights to understand what could drive your sales.
+This process, called feature engineering, is based on analytical concepts and business insights to understand what could drive your sales.

-In this article, we will try to understand the impact of several features on the accuracy of a model using the M5 Forecasting competition dataset.
+In this article, we examine the impact of several features on the accuracy of a model using the M5 Forecasting competition dataset.

 💡